 Just as people may suffer from bronchitis, colitis, arthritis, tonsillitis or a range of other inflammatory (or “itis”) conditions, so too can your dog.
 Inflammation is the body’s immune response against foreign substances, injuries or infection.
 It can also result from autoimmune diseases, in which the body triggers an inflammatory response when there aren’t any invaders to battle.

-Inflammation occurs when plasma and white blood cells are drawn to part of the body to fight infection, take away dead cells and initiate tissue repair.
+Inflammation occurs when plasma and white blood cells are drawn to a part of the body to fight infection, take away dead cells and initiate tissue repair.
 Increased blood flow to the area causes the region to appear reddened and feel warm.
 The blood vessels become more permeable, and leak fluid into the surrounding tissue, causing swelling.
 Chemicals are released into the tissue or blood to fight infection and do other jobs.
 But inflammation comes with a price: Increased pressure from swelling, along with the release of certain chemicals such as bradykinin and histamine, stimulate nerve endings and cause pain.
 Anytime you see inflammation, expect that your dog hurts.

 In addition, chronic inflammation can predispose your dog to certain diseases, even some types of cancer.
 And more evidence is compiling that chronic inflammation is far more common than we once thought.